-The College of Education and Human Development consists of two schools: the School of Education (Department of Education) and the School of Human Sciences (Departments of Kinesiology and Health Science, Leadership Studies, and Psychology).
+The College of Education and Human Development consists of two Schools: the School of Education (Department of Education) and the School of Human Sciences (Departments of Kinesiology and Health Science, Leadership Studies, and Psychology).
+Additionally, the LSUS Practical Nursing program is housed in the College of Education and Human Development.